MultiToolDeveloper/DIoT-SDK-iOS/README.md

 **Welcome to the DIoT iOS SDK Application page!**

 DIoT is a platform for different IoT devices provided by Daatrics LTD company.
-The current SDK is released for iOS and Android systems and and you are free to use it to implement a connectivity between your phone and device via BLE.
+The SDK is released for iOS and Android systems and and you are free to use it to implement a connectivity between your phone and device via BLE.

 SDK project also contains demo apps with a whole work flow implementation.